Modern Woodmen of America: Financial standing

-A. M. Best rates Modern Woodmen's financial stability, security and management performance as A (Excellent), the third highest of 15 ratings.
+A.M.
+Best rates Modern Woodmen's financial stability, security and management performance as A (Excellent), the third highest of 15 ratings.
 The rating is based on a comprehensive quantitative evaluation of the organization's balance sheet strength, operating performance and business profile.
-Insurers in the superior category are considered to have a superior ability to meet their ongoing obligations.
+Insurers in the Excellent category are considered to have an excellent ability to meet their ongoing obligations.

+Additionally, KBRA has assigned Modern Woodmen an insurance financial strength rating of AA−, the fourth highest of its 22 rating categories.

-Modern Woodmen follows a conservative investment approach, holding more than 80 percent of its portfolio in corporate and government bonds.
-As of 2016, Modern Woodmen holds $112.09 for every $100 in liabilities.
+Modern Woodmen follows a conservative investment approach, holding nearly 80 percent of its portfolio in corporate and government bonds.
+As of year-end 2024, Modern Woodmen held $116.67 for every $100 in liabilities.